17 Conditional probability and learning

 \[\mathrm{P}(U_1\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;urgent;}\nonscript\:\vert\nonscript\:\mathopen{} U_2\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}U_3\mathclose{}\mathord{\nonscript\mkern 0mu\textrm{\small=}\nonscript\mkern 0mu}\mathopen{}{\small\verb;non-urgent;}\mathbin{\mkern-0.5mu,\mkern-0.5mu}\mathsfit{I})\]

-that is, the probability that the next patient will require urgent care given that the agent knows the second and third patients will not-require urgent care.
+that is, the probability that the first patient will require urgent care given that the agent knows the second and third patients will not require urgent care.

-• Describe a scenario in which the calculation above makes sense (and patients 2 and 3 still arrive after patient 1).
+• Describe a scenario in which the conditional probability above makes sense, and patients 2 and 3 still arrive after patient 1.
+That is, a scenario where the agent learns that patients 2 and 3 are non-urgent, but still doesn’t know the condition of patient 1.

-1. Do an analysis completely analogous to the previous, three-patient one, but with different background information \(\mathsfit{J}\) that gives a joint probability distribution for \((U_1, U_2, U_3)\) as follows:
+1. Do an analysis completely analogous to the one above, but with different background information \(\mathsfit{J}\) corresponding to the following joint probability distribution for \((U_1, U_2, U_3)\):

 • If \({\small\verb;urgent;}\) appears 0 times out of 3: probability = \(0\%\)